 “Sleet?
-What’r you doin’ here?
+What are ya’ doin’ here?
 Oh!
 What was the surprise!?”
 The boy Fredric promptly appeared at request of the workers.
-He looked more like the Instrumentalists, decorated in the very same blue-collar makeup.
-Continually average, but somewhat endearing as any little brother-cousin may be.
+He looked more like the Instrumentalists decorated in the very same blue-collar makeup.
+Continually average but somewhat endearing as any little brother-cousin may be.
 A fledgling attempt to reign in his brown hair was quickly aborted.

 “Well I…” Sleet debated revealing King’s outburst.
 She decided against it.
 “I was only following King.”

-As ridged and imposing as this structure was, it flawlessly balanced a keen eye for detail.
-The largely brick beauty patterned itself in a familiar way, taking inspiration from the courtyard of the Tower, arraying it vertically interspersed with stain-glass windows of every assortment.
-The Instrumentalists tracked their movements towards the door.
-They stood in a zigzag display, spaced perfectly from one figure to the next.
+As ridged and imposing as this structure was it flawlessly balanced a keen eye for detail.
+The largely brick beauty patterned itself in a familiar way, taking inspiration from the courtyard of the Tower.
+The same pattern now arrayed itself vertically interspersed with stain-glass windows of every assortment.
+The Instrumentalists tracked their movement towards the door.
+They stood in a zigzag display spaced perfectly from one figure to the next.
 The fog hung at their ankles.
 Their heads moved slowly, perfectly in sync.

 Sleet lost interest in the chatterbox brother, instead obscenely focused on those spread out before her.
 They never spoke.
 Not once.
 But this time Sleet felt in her a worry, a sadness resonate from them all in unison.
-If their arms were spread, they would appear as a scarecrow, a ward, a warning for anyone to behold.
-Even without such a troubling pose Sleet could sense the message they sent, but she did not understand.
-They silently shook their heads a single time as Fredric opened the door...
+If their arms were spread they would appear as a scarecrow, a ward, a warning for anyone to behold.
+Even without such a troubling pose Sleet could sense the message they sent (but she did not understand).
+They silently shook their heads a single time as Fredric opened the doors...

 Back down to the floor was the essential red carpet drawn out from the entryway.
-It led across the great room to many steps bowed before a suspiciously simple, yet still quite golden throne.
+It led across the great room to many steps bowed before a suspiciously simple golden throne.
 This throne was for the time obscured from sight, turned away from Sleet and Fredric.
-Her astonishment at what miracle she stood in was palpable, much to the delight of the chief engineer.
+Her astonishment at what miracle she stood in was palpable (much to the delight of the chief engineer).
 The delight of Fredric was made doubly known because, for once, he too was speechless.
-Pleased instead to revel in the praise of Sleet.
+Pleased to revel in the praise of Sleet.